philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 Another suggestion that I think could aid verification and patching burden is to increase the abilities of DWARF to describe the imperative skeleton of code.
 As I mentioned, backing out high code semantic information from the line table is nontrivial work.
 I don't see why you would store this information in this way if you need it.

 There are some language agnostic commonalities you see in many high level languages.
-These are sketched out in the pedagogocial languages IMP and WHILE you'll see in books and course notes.
+These are sketched out in the pedagogical languages IMP and WHILE you'll see in books and course notes.

 A significant burden of binary verification is reconstructing high level control flow expectations from the low code.
 This information in some sense exists in the compiler and is thrown away.
 Things don't have to be so hard.

+Some suggested DIEs that should describe both the high level and low level pieces.
+High level conditions should probably be DWARF expressions.
+Possibly DWARF expressions should be extended to be able to reference high level variables:

 - `DW_TAG_assign`
 - `DW_TAG_while`